sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 Let's say we look at the above list of trials and decide "we should ensure that the ``response_time`` should be less than 1."

-In that case, we can add :class:`.ConstinuousConstraint` to achieve that.
+In that case, we can add :class:`.ContinuousConstraint` to achieve that.

 .. doctest::

     >>> from sweetpea import Factor, CrossBlock, synthesize_trials,\
-    >>> print_experiments, ConstinuousConstraint, ContinuousFactor, CustomDistribution
+    >>> print_experiments, ContinuousConstraint, ContinuousFactor, CustomDistribution
     >>> import random
     >>> def sample_continuous():
     >>>   return random.uniform(0.5, 1.5)